-- Adult Fear: The video for "Columbine", which is hardly surprising, given the case it's based on.
+- Axes at School: The video for "Columbine", which is hardly surprising, given the case it's based on.
 Anyone who has school-aged children will likely find it an incredibly difficult watch.

 - Based on a True Story: Pretty much their entire premise.
 All of the band's songs are about real, famous figures from True Crime, including serial killer Richard Ramirez, rapist and murderer Gary Heidnik, cult leader Jim Jones, and the Columbine school shooters.

 - Black Eyes of Evil: Skynd often appears with these as part of her look.

 - Blasphemous Boast: From "Gary Heidnik":God has a sense of humor,Dark shadows of an evil mind,God, He would be amused,To see you at my feet, see you at my feet...note

 - Bowdlerise: Both "Gary Heidnik" and "Richard Ramirez" were released with "uncensored" and "censored" videos, the latter versions editing out much of the violence and gore.

 - Dark Is Not Evil: Despite their music and appearance, the band are very sweet to fans, and have made no attempt to hide how much they appreciate all the support they've received in their fledgeling career.

 - Evil Sounds Deep: The masculine vocal effect that Skynd uses frequently, often when singing from the perspective of a specific murderous individual in the song.